Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 15. “A new species of Saurolophine Hadrosaurid dinosaur from the Late Cretaceous of the Pacific coast of North America”.
 Marquez and Wagner (2013).

+16. "A new ornithopod (Dinosauria, Ornithischia) from the Upper Cretaceous of Antarctica an its palaeobiogeographical implications".
+Rozadilla et al. (2015).

+17. "A New Leptoceratopsid (Ornithischia, Ceratopsia) with a Unique Ischium from the Upper Cretaceous of Shandong Province, China".
+He et al. (2015)

-16. “Pelvic and Hindlimb Musculature of Tyrannosaurus rex (Dinosauria:Theropoda)”.
+18. “Pelvic and Hindlimb Musculature of Tyrannosaurus rex (Dinosauria:Theropoda)”.
 Carrano and Hutchinson (2002).

+19. "Dinosaurian Precursors from the Middle Triassic of Argentina: Marasuchus lilloensis, gen. nov.".
+Sereno and Arcucci (1994).